Future of Sustainability in Investment Management

 - Actions: A rubric for investment organizations, investment professionals, and the industry to support the pathway of sustainable investing

 We suggest that the next stage of development will depend very heavily on industry leadership and innovation in investment thinking and practice, as well as data management.
-Investors and the investment industry have a considerable role to play in shaping the future.
+Hear from some innovative leaders such as Elizabeth Corley, Hiro Mizuno, and Roger Urwin from the Future of Finance Advisory Council in this webinar.
+As they demonstrate, investors and the investment industry have a considerable role to play in shaping the future.

 Influences on Sustainable Investing